snax44/sshkey_gen/README.md

 # About

-Just to practice, a windowed ssh key generator with python and tkinter (mirrored from gitlab)
+Just to practice, a windowed ssh key generator with python and tkinter